You work really intensely and closely with us to put out a new "prototype version" of your film every four days, while we raise funds with you.

 No, indiefilmTO is not some big corporation.
 We're run by filmmakers who have all been through the worst nightmare sets and hell gigs.
 Sometimes, we feel like we’re still going through them!

-This is exactly why we’re starting the world’s first film incubator.
+This is exactly why we’re starting the world’s first film / art incubator.

-This is a huge 7000-sqft work space that we share with other startups.
+Our office is at Northspace (21 Kodiak Crescent, Toronto).
 You can book unlimited amounts of office hours with us, to talk about your progress and stumbling blocks.

 A place to write and cast

-You must have made at least ONE feature OR a handful of shorts.
+You must have made at least ONE feature OR a handful of shorts / made a bunch of projects within your field of art.

 You must be ready to take ACTION on your project NOW.